 Creative Writing Lessons from Oxford Summer Courses

-In July 2016, Avantika Singhal arrived in Oxford to undertake a Creative Writing summer course.
+In July 2023, Avantika Singhal arrived in Oxford to undertake a Creative Writing summer course.
 Keen to further explore her love for the subject, Avantika was excited to delve into some of her favourite works and workshop her own creative writing in open, honest, and progressive academic sessions – which are modelled on the tutorial system used by the Universities of Oxford and Cambridge.

 This model of learning has been proven highly effective in helping students to enhance their understanding of their subject, critically analyse work, and reflect on their subject or topic from a whole range of perspectives – something which is highly important for any budding writer.
-Students will leave sessions with a rounded understanding, a clear direction on how to further develop their work, and make it the best it can be.
+Students will leave sessions with a rounded understanding, and a clear direction on how to further develop their work, and make it the best it can be.

 To find out more about how the tutorial system affected her development as a writer, we asked Avantika to tell us about her experience at our Creative Writing summer school.
 Below, she shares the three main lessons she learned during her time with us and how they have continued to enhance her writing skills since finishing her course.

-While crafting a story and creating interesting characters is a laudatory act, what really proves as a bump in the road is identifying and scrutinising plot holes.
+While crafting a story and creating interesting characters is a laudatory act, what really proves as a bump in the road is identifying and scrutinizing plot holes.
 If unidentified, they can prove detrimental to a story that could have otherwise been immaculate.
 Imagine if J.K Rowling had forgotten about one of the seven Horcruxes?
 No one would be impressed by that and the readers would have given her a stink eye for it.

 When our exceptionally brilliant tutor gave us our main assignment for the course, she told us to fabricate ANYTHING that could be of 5,000 words or less.
-However, she would always quickly and reassuringly add, “quality matters more than quantity.”
+However, she would always quickly and reassuringly add, “Quality matters more than quantity.”

 Excited and raring to go, I diligently started writing a story about a mentally ill Cinderella (Yes, I know.
 A tad bit too creative).
 But when I was amid my story, I launched a new, crooked character and forced him to conflict with Cinderella.
 Unfortunately, I had forgotten to introduce him and mention how and where they had met and under what circumstances…